-If you are experiencing any of these warning signs, call or text HearGuard Mobile Hearing Care at 701-501-6718 and make an appointment for a hearing test in San Antonio, TX, and surrounding Hill Country & Fargo, ND.
+If you are experiencing any of these warning signs, call or text HearGuard Mobile Hearing Care at 210-880-2153 and make an appointment for a hearing test in the greater San Antonio, TX area.

 What Does a Hearing Test Detect?

 A hearing test can detect issues as simple as an earwax obstruction, or as serious as permanent hearing loss.
-During your hearing test at HearGuard Mobile Hearing Care in San Antonio, TX, and surrounding Hill Country & Fargo, ND, our hearing aid specialist will measure the threshold at which you are able to hear specific sounds by having you listen to a series of tones at different volumes.
+During your hearing test with HearGuard Mobile Hearing Care in the San Antonio, TX area, our hearing aid specialist will measure the threshold at which you are able to hear specific sounds by having you listen to a series of tones at different volumes.
 The hearing test will also measure how well you hear and understand speech.
 This may include testing to determine how well you hear speech when there is considerable background noise.